roidrage/paperplanes/_posts/2019-06-17-why-is-my-team-not-doing-what-i-expect-from-them.md

 ---
 title: Why is my team not doing what I expect from them?
 date: 2019-06-17T18:04:37+02:00

-author: Mathias Meyer
-layout: single
+layout: post
-topics: leadership management
+tags: leadership management
 ---

 A question that I’ve come across frequently is why a team is not doing what their manager expects them to do.
 The flip side of this question could be phrased as: